-- Do protect your generator from moist and wet weather.
 Don’t set your generator where water pools; put it under an open canopy to protect the generator during wet weather.
 To avoid the risk of electrical shock, don’t touch your generator with wet hands.

 Back feed happens when power from your generator feeds back into your utilities’ electrical system, potentially endangering linemen working on downed power lines.
 Do not plug your generator into wall outlets; do plug your appliances, using heavy-duty extension cords, into the generator’s outlet.
 Ensure your generator has a transfer switch to prevent back feed.

-- Do wait to plug-in appliances.
 Turn on your generator before plugging appliances into it.
 Then turn on appliances and lights one at a time to keep from overloading your generator.
 Also, wait until your generator cools before refueling it.

 Keep Your Children and Pets Away from Your Generator